Setup your Radar

 Shared and untrusted networks #

 If the Pi is connected to a shared network (school, workplace, library, or multi-tenant building), other devices on that network can reach the dashboard.
-The dashboard has no user authentication: anyone who can reach port 443 can view your data.
+The dashboard has no user authentication: anyone who can reach port 443 can view the speed and traffic volume data.

 Recommended isolation: